stIncMale/stincmale.github.io/index.markdown

 Humanity&hellip; do I like it?
 Let's say, I have mixed feelings.
 I love [the song](https://youtu.be/0755SXCTCN0) though!

-The story behind the name {{ site.custom_title }} is straightforward: the majority of code that software engineers write in their spare time ends up being unused, i.e. being dead &mdash; hence the name.
+The story behind the name {{ site.custom_title }} is straightforward: the majority of code that software engineers write in their spare time ends up being unused, i.e. being dead&mdash;hence the name.

 ## [](#personality){:.section-link}Personality
 This particular page is about sharing something with regard to my personality rather than technical things.